-We commend the European Union for legal reforms that accelerate market integration and promote diversification of fuel types, sources, and routes.
-Known as the Third Energy Package, these reforms laid the foundation for a common, regulated, and transparent gas market across the EU.
-The Third Energy Package separates control of energy supplies from the infrastructure that delivers that energy, so natural gas suppliers, for example, must either divest from ownership of pipeline infrachaser of gas full control over the product, allowing whoever holds title to the energy the right to sell it onward to any other interested customer, thus eliminating destination clauses.
+We commend the European Union for legal reforms that accelerate market integration and promote diversification of fuel types, sources, and routes Known as the Third Energy Package, these reforms laid the foundation for a common, regulated, and transparent gas market across the EU.
+The Third Energy Package separates control of energy supplies from the infrastructure that delivers that energy, so natural gas suppliers, for example, must either divest from ownership of pipeline infrastructure or allow an independent operator to manage the pipeline.
+It gives any purchaser of gas full control over the product, allowing whoever holds title to the energy the right to sell it onward to any other interested customer, thus eliminating destination clauses.
 And obligatory third-party access eliminates monopoly control over pipelines, allowing any entity to compete to use gas infrastructure to deliver its product to any consumer who seeks to purchase it.